Top 30 Mobile Testing Interview Questions and Answers | Updated 2021

 In general, some mobile testers classify the most frequently-found bugs into the four types:

 - Critical bugs: The device’s operating system crashes when testing the application’s particular feature.

-- Block bugs: Unavailability of performance occurs even though the device status is still on.
+- Block bugs: Unresponsiveness of performance occurs even though the device status is still on.

 - Major bugs: A specific feature of the application is unable to perform its functionality.

 - Minor bugs: GUI bug is commonly the main case falling into a minor bug list.

 Additionally, some other kinds of bugs are also found during the mobile application testing process, for example:

 - Slow performance of an application